vel2006/ErroxCollection/README.md

 Errox_2.py was my second time dipping into python programing, it took me a whole month to create.
 It works by going through the files in its current directory and then hashing them with SHA512

+## Errox_3:

+Errox_3.sh was my first time trying out Bash scripting.
+It has the same idea as Errox_2, but without the spreading throught the file system.
+I dont quite know why I made it.

 ## Errox_7:

 Errox_7 was my first post here on GitHub, it is remote access software for Unix systems that have nc installed, only works if both users are on the same network